Khristina Chess

 If you are looking for other YA books about teens facing tough problems, check out the Best Teen Books about Real Problems and Teen Books about Real Problems lists on Goodreads.

-You might also be interested in my post, Other Good Reads, which has a comprehensive list of reviews of YA books by type of tough topic, including eating disorders, substance abuse, mental illness, and others.
+You might also be interested in my post, Other Good Reads, which has a comprehensive list of reviews of YA books by type of tough topic.

 Author Bio